richardbenedikt/richardbenedikt/README.md

 ### About

-I build web applications end-to-end.
-From APIs and data layers to frontends.
+I build web applications end-to-end, covering APIs, data layers, and frontends, though backend is where I'm most at home.
 Lately I've been spending a lot of time on LLM-assisted tooling, alongside the usual full-stack work in **Python** and **TypeScript**.

-Around 8 years deep in the **Plone** ecosystem — shipping production sites and custom add-ons.
+Around 8 years deep in the **Plone** ecosystem, shipping production sites and custom add-ons.
 Linux has been my daily driver since 2015 (Ubuntu and Arch), and I'm happiest in a terminal.

 ---